mbuzdalov/testlib4j/README.md

 # testlib4j

-A Java library for checkers to be used in problems for programming competitions.
+## Introduction

+Testlib is the name for a library which is used to create checkers.
+Checkers are programs which validate the output of solutions for problems in programming competitions.

+## Examples